NabilNYMansour/Addition_Count_Divison/README.md

 # Addition Counting Division Algorithm
 - This is an algorithm made to divide with low level hardware.
-- The algorithm utilizes addition counting method to evaluate the division of two integer values up to n integers after the decimal points.
+- The algorithm utilizes addition counting method to evaluate the division of two integer values up to n integers after the decimal point.
 - This repository holds the following:
     - .txt files that explain the algorithm.
     - A python file that shows the algorithm in action.